 So fish is brain food, as my mother had told me in my childhood.
 Even without a long list of health benefits, we love eating fish – as long as we can get fresh supply.
 I like getting our fish directly from the fishermen who sell them in the local farmers market.
 Except they are only selling in the summer months.
 With Hugh’s fish book and the fishermen bringing their catches to the local farmers market, I am prepared to put a lot of fish dishes on the table during the summer months.

 Wrapping the whole fish in foil and bake in one packet can’t be easier.
 I have another packet recipe using sausages, potatoes and onion that I like to make all the time.
-It is like one-pot cooking, except no stirring is required.
+Especially relevant, it is one-pot cooking, except no stirring is required.
 And no pot to clean either.
 The trick is to seal everything tightly in a packet; double layering may be necessary.
 The beauty of this method is the ease of preparation, the flavor gets sealed in and the rich aroma is released on your plate as you eat it.
-That’s a unique experience not to be missed.
+Hence, that’s a unique experience not to be missed.

 Tips: I baked the small branzino for 25 minutes as Hugh has outlined in the recipe and it was slightly overcooked.
 Since it’s hard to see whether the fish is done or not inside the packet, it is wise to insert a food thermometer at the thickest part of the fish.
 The fish is done as the internal temperature reaches 140°F. The internal temperature is a much better and reliable guide than any rough time estimate provided by the recipe.
 It takes the guess work out of your cooking.
 That’s my little secret as my friends often wonder how I get my fish (or steak) just right every time.